 9. Waterproof Camera or Waterproof Phone Case

 Another thing you will want to add to your Road to Hana packing list is a waterproof phone case and camera.
-I always bring my GoPro to any tropical destinations for the underwater camera along with a waterproof cellphone pouch.
+I always bring my GoPro to any tropical destination for the underwater camera, along with a waterproof cellphone pouch.
 By doing this, I know I am keeping my electronics safe while getting the photos I want!

 No explanation is needed for adding sunglasses to your Road to Hana packing list, but just in case you forget.
 I don’t even leave the house without my sunnies.